aantipov/notion-google-tasks-worker/README.md

 This repository contains the CRON Worker for the [Notion-Google Tasks Sync Service](https://notion-google-tasks-sync.com/).
 Implemented as a Cloudflare Worker, it plays a crucial role in ensuring continuous synchronization between users' Notion databases and Google Tasks.

+[aantipov/notion-google-tasks-sync](https://github.com/aantipov/notion-google-tasks-sync) is a companion repository for a website where users setup syncing their data.

 ![Worker diagram](./diagram.png)

 ### Features